joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/21/learning/word-of-the-day-dearth.html

 **Gone in 58 seconds: What Rodri's red card said about him and Man City**\
-`The Spain international is struggling to recapture his pre-injury form but is also being exposed by City's system`\
+`The Spain international is struggling to recapture his pre-injury form, but is also being exposed by City's system`\
 https://nytimes.com/athletic/6987242/2026/01/21/rodri-manchester-city-bodo-glymt/

 **Warriors Windup: Raptors win big as Steph Curry, Golden State adjust without Jimmy Butler**\